AlfredoScigliani/MATLAB-Scripts/README.md

 # MATLAB-Scripts
-Compilation of MATLAB scripts that I have developed for research purposes
+Welcome to my portfolio, showcasing the MATLAB scripts I have developed throughout my research.
+This collection highlights my coding skills and expertise in applying MATLAB to various engineering challenges.